-Possibly the first measurement of the speed of sound, 1380 Paris feet per second, was made by Marin Mersenne in 1630.^a
+Possibly the first measurement of the speed of sound, 1380 Paris feet per second was made by Marin Mersenne in 1630.a a1 English foot is 1.06575 Paris feet.

 Newton and the speed of sound: After Newton proposed the basic laws of gravity and explained the elliptical motion of the planets, he proposed the first model of the speed of sound.